Siah Armajani: A Political Life Reconstructed at the Walker Art Center

 This is the same way Armajani’s actual, large-scale spaces function: as ideas made livable.
 Other than the footbridge over I-94, Armajani’s public structures include a bandstand in South Dakota, a Floating Poetry Room outside Amsterdam, a plaza in Manhattan, and a covered walkway in Golden Valley.
 Each conveys a sense of community, offering a place to talk, a place to make art, a place to take shelter, or a place to reflect.
 In his manifesto, Armajani articulates their purpose: Public art “should not intimidate or assault or control the public.
 It should be neighborly.
 It should enhance a given place.”

 And as hinted in the title of that manifesto—“Public art in the context of American democracy”—these spaces don’t just make themselves useful to those who want to sit down or mill about.
-They also manifest Armajani’s hopes for a peacemaking democracy.
+They also make real Armajani’s hopes for a peacemaking democracy.

 The protesting, pro-democratic Armajani, who had to flee his childhood home in 1960, appears at every stage of the exhibit, and in the past two decades especially his work has commented on politics overtly.